Epic-legend128/Graph-Algorithms/README.md

 The function only contains one parameter, `g`, which is the graph represented as a vector of vertices.
 The code is of time complexity $O(V+E)$, where V is the number of vertices and E is the number of edges.
 This is because initialising all the in-degrees of all of the nodes happens in $O(E)$ time, then picking all of the nodes with an in-degree of zero requires $O(V)$ time, then subtracting the in-degree of all of the vertices takes again $O(E)$ time and popping all of the items from the queue takes another $O(V)$ time.
 Checking for if the graph is not a DAG at the end takes constant time, so in total, the time complexity ends up being $O(V+E)$.
 The space complexity is just $O(V)$ due to the queue, the final result and the map keeping track of the in-degree, all three of which take up $O(V)$ size.

 ## Minimum Spanning Tree
-A Minimum Spanning Tree(MST) is a subgraph of a weighted undirected graph which connects all vertices without creating any cycles and with the minimum possible total edge weight.
-A graph can have multiple possible MSTs when not all edge weights are distinct.
+A Minimum Spanning Tree(MST) is a <strong>subgraph of a weighted undirected graph which connects all vertices without creating any cycles and with the minimum possible total edge weight</strong>.
+A graph can have <strong>multiple possible MSTs</strong> when not all edge weights are distinct.
 However, in cases where edge weights are all different then there can only be one unique MST.
-All MSTs, have a V number of vertices and a V-1 number of edges.
+All MSTs, have a V number of vertices and a V-1 number of edges.<br>

+MST algorithms are used to figure out the lowest-cost connections in water networks and even electrical grids while still keeping everything connected.
+This can save companies and governements loads of money while still having everything work as planned.

 ### Kruskal
-Kruskal is a greedy algorithm which finds a minimum spanning tree by picking the lightest edges each time and adding them to the final result making sure that no cycle is created.
+Kruskal is a <strong>greedy algorithm</strong> which finds a minimum spanning tree by picking the <strong>lightest edges</strong> each time and adding them to the final result making sure that <strong>no cycle</strong> is created.
 It continues following these steps until all vertices have been connected.
 To figure out which edge is the lightest at each step, an edge list is used sorted based on weight in ascending order.
 However, the biggest problem arises from how to recognise whether or not a cycle will form if an edge is added.
 One way to check for that is if the added edge connects 2 nodes which are already connected.
 If it connects them, then a cycle will form, therefore the edge is ignored.
-To check whether or not 2 nodes are part of the same tree we need to use a Disjoint Set Union.<br>
+To check whether or not 2 nodes are part of the same tree we need to use a <strong>Disjoint Set Union</strong>.<br>

 #### Disjoint Set Union
-A Disjoint Set Union(DSU) works by keeping track of a representative for each separate tree formed.
+A Disjoint Set Union(DSU) works by keeping track of a <strong>representative</strong> for each separate tree formed.
 At the start, all nodes are added with themselves being the representatives of their own one-node tree.
-Then, the DSU contains two methods. union-find.
-The method `find`, just returns the representative of the given node.
-It does so recursively, as the representative of its parent node might be a different node.
+Then, the DSU contains two methods, <strong>union-find</strong>.
+The method `find`, just <strong>returns the representative of the given node</strong>.
+It does so <strong>recursively</strong>, as the representative of its parent node might be a different node.
 It stops the recursion when the representative of the node is the node itself.
-However, to keep the `find` method fast, each time the method is called, it does not just return the final representative of the tree but also changes all the representatives along the way to the final representative therefore shortening the path to the tree's representative.
-This type of find takes advantage of a concept called Path Compression.
+However, to keep the `find` method fast, each time the method is called, it does not just return the final representative of the tree but also <strong>changes all the representatives</strong> along the way to the final representative therefore shortening the path to the tree's representative.
+This type of find takes advantage of a concept called <strong>Path Compression</strong>.
 Therefore, its code would look like this:
 ```c++
 int find(int i) {
     if (parents[i] != i) parents[i] = find(parents[i]);
     return parents[i];
 }
 ```
 The next method is `union`.
-It has 2 nodes as parameters and its objective is to merge the two different trees in which both nodes are part.
+It has 2 nodes as parameters and its objective is to <strong>merge the two different trees</strong> in which both nodes are part.
 To do that it calls the `find` method of both nodes and if they are not part of the same tree then the representative's representative of the first tree is set to be equal to the representative of the second tree.
 So the code for `union` would be:
 ```c++
 void unite(int i, int j) {
     int first = find(i);